 The mission of the Women’s Resource Center is to facilitate a work and learning environment at Washington State University that supports the success and empowerment of all women students, staff and faculty, as individuals and as a community.
 The WRC serves as a resource center for the university community on issues and programs related to women.
 Our library and reference materials are extensive, and are available to the entire university population.

 We encourage a campus environment that recognizes the contributions of women and supports their diverse concerns.
 The WRC serves as a home base for many programs and projects presented by women’s groups on campus.
 Embracing change, demanding diversity, and recognizing the dignity to all women, the WRC is an empowering focal point for young women leaders.
 When the Women’s Resource Center provides assistance, support, and mentoring to women at Washington State University, we help those women transform our campus into a more inclusive and progressive institution.

 The resources we offer range from food assistance to activity space to skill building for leadership development.

 Rosario's Place was created to offer student-parents quality, free, and gently used clothing for children 6 and younger years of age and has expanded to include books, small toys, diapering products, and limited baby gear.
-Our food pantry is conveniently close by as well.
+Our food pantry is housed within Rosario's Place as well.
 Access to this service is FREE to all WSU students.
 Contact us for more information or to schedule a visit!